Conversation, Progression & spiritual formation

 Courses

 Kyla’s courses are for women who know there is more required of them than surface-level faith or performative growth.
-Each offering blends clear teaching, lived experience, spiritual discipline, and honest conversation—anchored in Christ and shaped by formation rather than emotion.
+Each offering blends Biblical truth, clear teaching, lived experience, spiritual discipline, and honest conversation—anchored in Christ and shaped by formation rather than emotion.

 Kyla’s courses and framework teach you how to submit intensity, desire, rage, and persuasive power—often labeled as “dark femininity”—so it no longer consumes or controls you, but becomes ordered strength.
-The goal is not restraint for its own sake, but power that is stewarded: deepening prayer, clarifying gifting, and strengthening your emotional range in how you engage with others.

 This is steady, reflective work for women ready to be formed, not entertained.